LukasFuchs/FDCSGm/README.md

    The conservation equations of momentum and mass are solved properly in two dimensions (*x* and *z*, *z* pointing downwards in negative direction) using a staggered finite difference grid, based on the description by *Gerya* (2009), where the viscosity and the density are defined on the regular grid points, the horizontal and vertical velocity in between the regular grid points, and the pressure within a finite difference cell.
 A staggered grid enables the conservation of the stress between adjacent grid points and one can solve equations (20)-(22) for the unknows.
 For more details on the discretization and the solving equations see *Gerya* (2009).

 # Advection equation
+   In  case the material is not moving, one can solve the energy equation only for the diffusive part (e.g., an intrusion problem or a non-deformation lithosphere).
+Generally, however, the material is moving and certain properties need to be advected with the flow (e.g., the temperature).
+Thermal mantle convection is a perfect example on how to transport heat with both diffusion (especiall in the thermal boundary layers) and advection (mainly within the interior).

+   The energy equation can be solved simultaneously with the diffusive and convective part using different discretization methods (interestingly, *FTCS* is stable with some numerical diffusion).
+However, for the sake of simplicity and a more conveniant way to teach both mechanisms, we do prefer, at least so far, the operator-splitting method, that is, we first solve for the convective part of the energy equation, followed by the conductive part.
+The conducitve part can be solved by the different discretization methods as described above and the convective part by the e.g., upwind, semi-lagrangian, or passive tracer method.
+The advection can then generally be described by the Lagrangian time derivative which is in Eulerian form:

+$\frac{D}{Dt} = \frac{\partial}{\partial t} + \overrightarrow{v} \cdot \nabla$.&emsp;&emsp;&emsp;(23)

+For more details on how to discretize and sovle the advection equation see *'FDCSGm/AdvectionProblem/Readme.me'*.

+   For the thermal convection code we do prefer, so far, the semi-lagrangian method, however, so far, we do only advect the total temperature and not the increments.
+In case of a temperature independent material (e.g., a Rayleigh-Taylor Instability), advection with passive tracers wich can advect different properties (so far, density and viscosity) should be used.
+The tracers are advected using fourth order Runge-Kutta.

 # Scaling and equation of state
    To better compare different kinds of thermal convection, one can scale the governing equations.
 The equation can be scaled by the following reference parameters: